joseriveraphd/cyclistic_r_tableau/README.md

 provided for this statement in the following section.

 # Why do casual riders convert to annual members?

+<b>Given the decrease in casual riders and slight increase in members
+over Jul-Sep months, as well as hourly and geospatial trends seen above, it seems casual riders join over the summer for recreational use and, when they subscribe, they maximize the benefits of their membership by riding to work.</b> This hypothesis should be validated with additional research (e.g. qualitative research).

 When analyzing hourly data, we see a monthly increase in the use of bikes at 8AM and 5PM which suggests a tendency for annual members to use